Parent and Friends Association (PFA)

 - provide regular updates on income & expenditure at meetings

-- draw up the annual accounts
+- draw up the annual accounts to report at AGM

 The Secretary is a key committee member as they are responsible for ensuring effective communication links between committee members and between the PFA and the school.

-- prepare agendas and minutes of meetings and distribute to all the committee and PFA in good time
+- prepare agendas and minutes of meetings and distribute to all the committee and PFA in good time (usually a week before meetings for agendas a week after for minutes)

 - help the Chair ensure that committee meetings run smoothly